-The following describes the Social Media Disclosure for our Long Life League website.
+The following describes the Social Media Disclaimer for our Long Life League website.

 Social Media Issue